lf-edge/ekuiper/docs/en_US/edgex/edgex_meta.md

       - ...
     - reading [n] ...

-## EdgeX data model in Kuiper
+## EdgeX data model in eKuiper

-So how the EdgeX data are managed in Kuiper?
+So how the EdgeX data are managed in eKuiper?
 Let's take an example.

 As in below - firstly, user creates an EdgeX stream named ``events`` with yellow color.